Bartholdi Fountain: History

-In 2008 the Architect of the Capitol began a complete restoration of the fountain and its basin, the first complete deconstruction and restoration since 1927.
+In 2008, the Architect of the Capitol began a complete restoration of the fountain and its basin, the first complete deconstruction and restoration since 1927.
 The restoration repaired deterioration to the metals inside and out, and also provided modern pumps and motors, a new water treatment and filtration system, and a zinc coating to preserve the original cast-iron of the fountain.
 The fountain was returned to Bartholdi Park in spring 2011.

 Design

 The fountain is composed of a series of basins, supported by sculptures of classical figures.
 The cast iron is coated with bronze, stands 30 ft high, and weighs 30000 lb.
 It stands in the center of a large circular marble pool.

-Three figures of women, standing on a triangle pedestal with an ornamental design of seashells and three reptiles spouting water, support the lower cast iron vasque, which is adorned with a circle of twelve lamps.
+Three figures of women, standing on a triangle pedestal with an ornamental design of seashells and three reptiles spouting water, support the lower cast iron vasque, which is adorned with a circle of 12 lamps.
 In the center, three kneeling tritons support another, smaller and higher vasque.
 Water spouts from a crown at the top, cascades down into the smaller vasque, and then down into the larger vasque before spilling into the main basin.

-The cascade of water was illuminated by the gas lamps (later replaced with electric globes), making it one of the first monuments in Washington, D.C. to be lit at night, and therefore a popular evening destination in the 1880s.
+The cascade of water was illuminated by the gas lamps, which were later replaced with electric globes, making it one of the first monuments in Washington, D.C. to be lit at night, and a popular evening destination in the 1880s.